 - Read a profile of the space from AIGA’s Eye on Design

-- Read my introductory essay to The D.O. ten year anniversary book
+- Read my introductory essay about The D.O. written for the ten year anniversary book

 The primary function of the Office is to be an ideal place to make design work.
 The workspace is filled with books, process material, finished projects, members and visitors.
 The Office is a space where those who love what they do come to get their best work done.
 How can the space encourage interaction while protecting individual momentum?
 How does the Internet contribute to what is primarily a physical community?
 See more about the space on the web.

 Membership is required to have regular access to the space.
 Members work out of the Office, contribute to the culture, organize events, and create uncommissioned works – while also running their own independent professional practice.
 Members have come with design-related degrees from Stanford, CCA, Yale, Brown, RISD and elsewhere.
 Sadly for us, members often move on to other cities to start companies, teach, move with their spouse or to start anew.
 Although there is natural turnover in the membership, it’s been slow.
 Fellowships can also infuse the space with fresh ideas.
 Fellowships are 1-3 month grants to designers in need of support on a project basis or while in transition.
 A list of members and fellows may be found on the website.

 More than 45 members and fellows have been a part of the space since 2007

 Whether sharing skills and discoveries, or simply gathering the larger design community, public events play an integral part to the Office’s mission of life-long learning.
 Members initiate and host events of all sorts.
 We’ve hosted paper football tournaments, software demonstrations, UX and Wordpress meetups, lectures, community discussions, and more.
 See a list of previous events on the website.